Judicial aspects of race in the United States: Civil rights movement and later

 Interpretations continue to change.
 In 1999, Hunt v.
-Cromartie had the U.S. Supreme Court rule that the 12th electoral district of North Carolina to be unconstitutional as drawn.
+Cromartie had the US Supreme Court rule that the 12th electoral district of North Carolina to be unconstitutional as drawn.
 Determining that it was created to place African Americans in one district, which would have enabled them to elect a representative, the Court ruled that it constituted illegal racial gerrymander.
 The Court ordered the state to redraw the district's boundaries.